InterviewGateway/interview_preparation/readme.md

   understanding in SQL statement.

 ## Practical test tips

-- **You will receive a practical test email from us at your selected time slot.** Unzip the attachment.
-Start with the document `00_Assessment Test.docx`.
-This file contains all the instructions.

 - **Keep an eye on the time - it’ll fly by.** In the instruction document, we provided the distribution of marks for each section, so